Aliases for IL2RA Gene

 GeneCards Summary for IL2RA Gene

 IL2RA (Interleukin 2 Receptor Subunit Alpha) is a Protein Coding gene.
 Diseases associated with IL2RA include Immunodeficiency 41 With Lymphoproliferation And Autoimmunity and Diabetes Mellitus, Insulin-Dependent, 10.
-Among its related pathways are Akt Signaling and MAPK Pathway.
+Among its related pathways are Allograft rejection and RET signaling.
 Gene Ontology (GO) annotations related to this gene include drug binding and interleukin-2 binding.

 UniProtKB/Swiss-Prot Summary for IL2RA Gene